Tag Archives: Tod Andrews

 Even as propaganda, Sky is bad.
 Crump’s too awful a writer.

 Half a Death gets off to a troubled start thanks to Tod Andrews.
-He’s only in the episode (of “Ghost Story”) for the first scene, but he’s just awful.
+He’s only in the episode for the first scene, but he’s just awful.
 Watching Eleanor Parker act opposite him is painful.
 While Henry Slesar’s script is no great shakes in the dialogue department, Parker still turns in a good performance.
 Andrews just flops.

 Then Pamela Franklin–the protagonist–shows up and Death gets quite a bit better.
 Franklin and Parker are both excellent and they often make Death worthwhile.
 Slesar has a decent plot, if a bit contrived at times.